jadenchant/stolaf-pos-form/README.md

 ## To Do List

-- Get Elective Form Data from json
+- Get Elective Form Data for dropdown from json
+- Rejection Reasons
 - API endpoints
 - Authentication
 - DB Connection